meabed/graphql-upload-ts/README.md

 This module was ⚠️ forked from the amazing [`graphql-upload`](https://npm.im/graphql-upload).
 The original module is exceptionally well documented and well written.
 It was very easy to fork and amend.
 Thanks Jayden!

-I needed something simpler which won't do any disk I/O. However, there were no server-side JavaScript alternative modules for GraphQL file uploads.
+I needed something simpler which won't attempt doing any disk I/O. There were no server-side JavaScript alternative modules for GraphQL file uploads.
 Thus, this fork was born.

 Differences: